FOR IMMEDIATE RELEASE:

 More than 4,000 health and physical education teachers, researchers and other physical activity professionals are expected to attend the convention, which is the largest event of its kind in the country.
 The convention, which will take place March 14-18, is held in partnership with SHAPE America Eastern District and the Massachusetts Association of Health, Physical Education, Recreation and Dance (MAHPERD).

-information about SHAPE America's National Convention & Expo, visit the
+For more information about SHAPE America's National Convention & Expo, visit the website and follow #SHAPEBoston.

 SHAPE America - Society of Health and Physical Educators is committed to ensuring all children have the opportunity to lead healthy, physically active lives.
 As the nation's largest membership organization of health and physical education professionals, SHAPE America works with its 50 state affiliates and national partners to support initiatives such as the Presidential Youth Fitness Program, Let's Move!
 Active Schools and the Jump Rope For Heart/Hoops For Heart programs.